samhh/bangin/README.md

 ln -s /path/to/repo/example.bangs ~/.local/share/bangin/lists/
 ```

+Nota bene that _bangin_ actually checks in `$XDG_DATA_HOME` and falls back to `~/.local/share/` as the default per the XDG specification, so adjust accordingly.

 As for the shell script itself, you can either copy it onto your system manually, possibly placing it somewhere like `/usr/local/bin` so that it's in your path, or if you're on Arch you can install it from the [AUR](https://aur.archlinux.org/packages/bangin/).
+The server is also available from the [AUR](https://aur.archlinux.org/packages/bangin-server-node/).

 ## Technical details